 Set time for self-nurturance and proper rest

-This means that you must literally refill your cup with energetic fuel through an alkaline diet, good sleep, and a self-care, spiritual practice.
-You can use your own energy and invest it back to yourself in the form of creativity, learning, and growth.
+This means that you must refill your cup with energetic fuel through an alkaline diet, good sleep, self-care, and spiritual practice.
+You can use your energy and invest it back into yourself in the form of creativity, learning, and growth.

 When we learn, take care of our emotional/physical/mental/spiritual needs and spend time in nature, we replenish our reservoir and prioritize our evolution as human beings.

 If we give to the world without filling our cup first, we are not only doing ourselves a disservice but are also limiting our potential for greater influence (as we could give back manifold with greater energy and vitality).

 Intermittent fasting is the easiest fasting you can do and one that is the most effective!
 Eating late is one of the worst dietary habits you can make, since our bodies naturally start shutting down as the sun sets; biologically, we produce fewer enzymes after sundown, since our biology is intricately tied to the cycles of nature, which govern our circadian rhythms.

 Also, when we eat close to bedtime, not only are our bodies stressed because they rather start winding down their metabolic activity for the day to start the process of regeneration during sleep, but digestion itself takes time and energy.